ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

     ...
    ```

-If you prefer not to parse Java objects to ClickHouse SQL manually,
+If you prefer not to parse String objects to ClickHouse SQL manually,
 you can use the helper function `ClickHouseValues.convertToSqlExpression` located at `com.clickhouse.data`:

 ```java